Brown booby

 The brown booby (Sula leucogaster) is a large seabird in the booby and gannet family Sulidae, of which it is one of the most common and widespread species.
 It has a pantropical range, which overlaps with that of other booby species.
 The gregarious brown booby commutes and forages at low height over inshore waters.
 Flocks plunge-dive to take small fish, especially when these are driven near the surface by their predators.
 They nest only on the ground, and roost on solid objects rather than the water surface.

 Taxonomy

 The brown booby was described by the French polymath Georges-Louis Leclerc, Comte de Buffon in his Histoire Naturelle des Oiseaux in 1781.
 The bird was also illustrated in a hand-coloured plate engraved by François-Nicolas Martinet in the Planches Enluminées D'Histoire Naturelle which was produced under the supervision of Edme-Louis Daubenton to accompany Buffon's text.
 Buffon did not include a scientific name with his description but in 1783 the Dutch naturalist Pieter Boddaert coined the binomial name Pelecanus leucogaster in his catalogue of the Planches Enluminées.
 The type locality is Cayenne in French Guiana.

-The current genus Sula was introduced by the French zoologist Mathurin Jacques Brisson in 1760.
-The word Sula is Norwegian for a gannet; the specific leucogaster is from Ancient Greek leuko for "white" and gastēr for "belly".
+The current genus Sula was introduced by the French zoologist Mathurin Jacques Brisson in 1760; the new genus Sula is given from the Norwegian word for a gannet; while its specific epithet leucogaster is from Ancient Greek λευκο leuko for "white" and γαστηρ gastēr for "belly".